benAdambridge/Power-BI-project-English-Local-Councils-financial-status/README.md

 This project takes the Local Councils of England, determines their financial status - bankrupt, in financial risk, or neither, using government data - and maps them to create an interactive dashboard.

-I used the 2023 map local council boundaries provided by the UK's Open Geography Portal - https://geoportal.statistics.gov.uk/datasets/2f0b8074b6ab4af6a1ec30eb66317d12_0/explore.
+I used the 2023 map local council boundaries provided by the UK's Open Geography Portal (the latest data that I know of/ could find) - https://geoportal.statistics.gov.uk/datasets/2f0b8074b6ab4af6a1ec30eb66317d12_0/explore.

 # To create a shapefile for importing into Power BI
 Find shapefile that you want, for example, https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-may-2023-boundaries-uk-bgc/explore